pkuepi/STRATEGIC/Readme.md

 - `Fig2_deaths_vaccinated_vials.pdf`: This file presented Figure 2 in the manuscript.
 - `Fig3_ICER_province.pdf`: This file presented Figure 3 in the manuscript.
 - `ICER_scenario.csv`,`multivariate.pdf`,`univariate.pdf` presented results in the supplementary files.

+## (Update in Feb, 2023)

+#### Folder `additional analyses`

+This folder stores the data, code and results for the additional analysis.
+The code structure is basically the same as that of the main analysis.

+- Folder`dog vial price`: This folder includes the cost constriant analysis of dog vial price, to find when the ICER of scenario 4c to be dominant, 1 time GDP per capita and 3 times GDP per capita.
+	- Folder `data` contains the main data used in the study, same as the main analysis.
+	- Folder `R` contains major R functions, same as the main analysis.
+We only replace the parameter `dog_vial_price` from a constant to a variable in the file `6.multivariate analysis.R`, for the corresponding cost constriant analysis.
+	- File `analysis.Rmd` is set to do the analysis of cost constriant analysis.
+		- 1) Change the path
+			- Please change the `path` to the location of the `STRATEGIC` folder you downloaded and run the first chunk to load the R function.
+		- 2) Prepare R packages
+			- You may need to install the following R packages if you have not done so yet:
+				- triangle
+				- dplyr
+			- And then you can run the second chunk to load the packages.
+		- 3) Load the data
+			- Please run the third chunk to load the data needed for the analysis.
+		- 4) Cost constriant analyses
+			- Please run the fourth chunk to complete the cost constriant analyses.
+The result will show below the chunk.